 Neurogenic TOS (nTOS)

 -Classic symptoms of nTOS include pain, paresthesias, or weakness in the upper extremity.
-Paresthesia [ An abnormal sensation often described as burning, tingling, or pin pricks] most commonly affect the ring and small fingers.
+Paresthesia [ An abnormal sensation often described as burning, tingling, or pin pricks] most commonly affects the ring and small fingers.

 -Symptom severity tends to increase after certain activities and worsens at the end of the day or during sleep.